VCU-CS-Capstone/CS-25-343-Interactive-Interface-for-Analysis-of-Molecular-Data/Status Reports/Status Report Fall Week 01.md

 Lukasz Kurgan, Sushmita Basu Das, Ajay Arya

 ## 1) Accomplishments this week ##
-   - Met with faculty advisors
+   - Met with team members
-   - Gained a more comprehensive understanding of the project
-   - Filled out team contract

 ## 2) Milestones to be completed next week ##
    - Explore and experiment with graphical interface
+   - Fill out team contract
+   - Meet with faculty advisor
+   - Learn more about the project

 ## 3) Issues, problems or concerns ##
    - None present so far